 They say that sometimes “you’re in the right place at the right time.”
-As the editor for the Illinois Chess Association, I was visiting a chess club near my school to interview someone.
-During our conversation, we discussed my passion for math and the classes I was taking at IMSA.
+As the editor in chief for the Illinois Chess Association, I was visiting a chess club near my school to interview someone.
+During our conversation, we discussed my passion for math and the classes I was taking at Illinois Math and Science Academy (IMSA).
 We also talked about my love for chess; while I enjoy playing, I have never been interested in having a coach.
 To me, chess is a passion and a source of fun, and I have always preferred to grow on my own.
 Currently, I am a class “A” player, entirely self-taught.

 I decided to design, co-develop, and implement a training website to be used while in Uganda at the SOM Chess Academy, featured in the Disney movie "Queen of Katwe", to teach chess and math.
 I spent countless hours, over several arduous months, creating content, lessons, puzzles, articles, and videos.
 In total, I incorporated over 2,000 puzzles and lessons for the website, documenting many exercises from the book “Practical Chess Exercises: 600 Lessons from Tactics to Strategy”, creating my own chess puzzles, articles, videos and curriculum.
+To assist with opening strategy I incorporated at least ten games from the masters for all 500 ECO (Encyclopedia of Chess Openings).
+ECO provides the most common system for categorizing all chess opening ranging rom A00-E99.
 I also incorporated the knowledge I gained while Rev. William Lombardy, Bobby Fischer's coach, and his second, at the World Championship, in Reykjavik, Iceland in 1972.
 He lived with my family, for several months when I was ten years old.
 He taught me the methods, he trained Bobby Fischer with for part of his training.

 I am now in the process of distributing the web resources to other impoverished areas.
 My hope is to provide this software to the poorest regions on the planet.